Searches

 When Can Police Search Without a Warrant?

-• Plain View: If police see illegal items in plain sight, they can take them without a warrant.
+• Plain View: If police legally see illegal items or evidence in plain sight, they may take those items without a warrant.